sergeyprokhorenko/Base64UUID/README.md

 ## 3. Choice of Encoding for UUID

+Only three encodings are applicable for UUID:
-Base64UUID encoding is REQUIRED for general use.
-The standard 36-character hexadecimal format MUST be used when compatibility is required.
-Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
-Base32hex encoding is REQUIRED for case-insensitive use to ensure compatibility.﻿ Other encodings MUST NOT be used.
+1. Base64UUID encoding is REQUIRED for general use.
+2. Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
+Base32hex encoding is REQUIRED for case-insensitive use or with a limited set of characters to ensure compatibility.﻿
+3. The standard 36-character hexadecimal format is REQUIRED for compatibility, if both Base64UUID and Base32hex can not be used.

 ## 4. The Base64UUID Encoding